 This was an eventful week but it had a magical start.
 As Henry’s incubator was due to be changed we were able to have our first cuddles with him.
 We held him for 15 minutes each which he tolerated really nicely.
 It was amazing to finally be able to hold our baby boy.

-Midway through the week Henry’s oxygen requirements had to be increased and it was discovered that he had a partial collapse on the right hand side again.
+Midway through the week Henry’s oxygen requirements had to be increased and it was discovered that he had another partial collapse on the right hand side again.
 He started having physiotherapy for this and laying on his left to help it reopen.

-We had a very stressful end to the week.
+We had a very upsetting end to the week.
 Henry developed sepsis and started fighting the ventilator, he had to be given oxygen manually as his oxygen saturations were not picking up.
 He had to be put back on HFO ventilation for a while and got very agitated and distressed.
 This was all very reminiscent of losing Archie with the doctor and nurses gathered around the incubator working on Henry.
-We got very upset and had to step out to calm down.
+We both got very upset and had to step out to calm down.
 The on-call consultant prescribed Pancuronium which is a strong muscle relaxant that basically paralysed Henry, this wasn’t very nice to see but after this the ventilator was able to take over his breathing without him fighting it and he was finally stable.

 Week 5 (27 weeks gestation)

-Henry started the week still needing the heavy sedation for a few days as when they wore off he became very agitated and was sick.
+Henry started the week still needing the heavy sedation for a few days as when it wore off he became very agitated and was sick.
 He ended up nil-by-mouth too and on very strong antibiotics to treat the sepsis.

 Later in the week Henry managed to pee over me through the porthole in the incubator, this really made me laugh and was just what I needed following the tough start to the week!
-By the end of the week Henry was back to normal with the doctors talking about extubation next week.
-Things change fast in NICU!
+By the end of the week Henry was back to normal with the doctors talking about extubation the following week.
+Things change fast in the NICU!
 Henry finished the week by extubating himself over night, he was tried on Vapotherm but only lasted 20 minutes this time, probably because he is still on quite a large amount of morphine.

 Week 6 (28 weeks gestation)

-Henry’s long line was removed at the end of the week and he was quite agitated following this, in the space of the nurse being on her lunch break he kept desatting, needed suctioning by three different nurses which didn’t help and his oxygen requirement went up to 70%, he had to be given a dose of Chloryl to settle him.
+Henry’s long line was removed at the end of the week and he was quite agitated following this, in the space of the nurse being on her lunch break he kept desatting, needed suctioning by three different nurses, which didn’t help, and his oxygen requirement went up to 70%, he had to be given a dose of Chloryl to settle him.
 Following this he extubated himself again, they used the opportunity to try him on both Vapotherm and CPAP but, again, it was not successful, the nurse said he was breathing well but not taking in enough oxygen and therefore had to be re-intubated, following this it was revealed his lung had partially collapsed again so this was probably why he wasn’t able to take in enough oxygen.

 Week 7 (29 weeks gestation)

 By midweek he also hit 2lb in weight.
-He had to have another cannula put in prior to being extubated and he got quite worked up during this, managing to get one of the threads from his new woollen mittens wound tightly around two fingers cutting off the blood supply, the nurse had to step in and cut the threads off so we have said no more woollen mittens.
-Henry also ended up with a nasty wound on the back of his hand due to a bad reaction to the same cannula, a lot of the skin had come away and the hospital have documented it, taking photos and are redressing every day.
+He had to have another cannula put in prior to being extubated and he got quite worked up during this, managing to get one of the threads from his new woollen mittens wound tightly around two fingers cutting off the blood supply; the nurse had to step in and cut the threads off so we have said no more woollen mittens.
+Henry also ended up with a nasty wound on the back of his hand due to a bad reaction to the same cannula, a lot of the skin had come away and the hospital have documented it, the nurses are taking photos and are redressing it every day.